pantheon-systems/documentation/source/_docs/terminus-2-0.md

 ## Additional Changes

 The changes to these commands' behavior may affect existing integrations.
-For a complete list of all changes, see the [Terminus changelog](/docs/terminus/updates/#changelog).
+For a complete list of all changes, see the <a href="/docs/terminus/updates/#changelog" data-proofer-ignore>Terminus changelog</a>.

  - `env:clone-content`
    - Now checks its target environment for initialization and will emit an error instead of showing an error after the operation fails.